 Depending on the age of your child, we may also recommend a thorough eye check with an optometrist or optician.
 Follow-up appointments will always be arranged to assess the outcome of intervention recommended and , if necessary , treatment medication or prophylactic medication (preventative medication) can be prescribed.

 To include failure to thrive (poor growth in infancy and early childhood), short stature, delay in puberty

-In the majority of these cases , fortunately, there is nothing to worry about and an initial assessment may be all that is required .
-However, where a child’s growth and development seems to fall outside the expected pattern , investigations can be arranged including scans , x rays and blood tests if necessary but this will depend on the individual case.
+In almost all these cases , fortunately, there is nothing to worry about and an initial assessment may be all that is required .
+However, where a child’s growth and development appears to fall outside the expected pattern , investigations can be arranged including scans , x rays and blood tests if necessary, but this will depend on the individual case.